askomics/askoR/README.md

 * [Parameters Table](https://github.com/asusete/askoR/wiki/Pipeline-askoR:-Parameters-Table)

 ### Download
+**NOTE: Currently it is preferable to use this method which is the most up to date.**
 If you don't want to install it: You can use the AskoR.R file in [ScriptR](https://github.com/asusete/askoR/tree/master/ScriptR) instead and "run file" in the same directory.
 Just source it in your R script file (see _AskoR_analysis_script.R_):
 ```
 source("/directory/where/you/downloaded/the/file/AskoR.R")
 ```
-**NOTE: Currently it is preferable to use this method which is the most up to date.**
+OR

 Download the latest development code of AskoR from GitHub using [devtools](https://cran.r-project.org/package=devtools) with
 ```